wise-bit/wise-bit/README.md

 </samp>
 </br>
 <samp>
-Extremely interested in 📊 Machine Learning and literally anything related to 📐 mathematics!
+Extremely interested in 📊 Machine Learning and anything related to 📐 mathematics!
 </samp>
 </p>